herraa1/msx-joyblue-v1/README.md

 > [!WARNING]
 > This is a work in progress project.
 >
-> An adapter based on PCB version 1a has been successfully built and tested using the bluepad32 firmware (develop branch)!
+> An adapter based on PCB v1 Build1a has been successfully built and tested using the bluepad32 firmware (develop branch)!
+> Adapter v1 Build2 has NOT yet been build!
 >
 > The proposed acrylic enclosure with the latest modifications has NOT yet been tested!
 Nearly there!
 >